mfatih7/one-to-one-framework-frcpe/README.md

 bash ~/one-to-one-framework-frcpe/tpu_related/initializer_tpu_vm/init_tpu_vm_nightly.sh
 ```

-This environment does not have TPU-lowered implementations of [some functions](https://github.com/pytorch/xla/issues/6017).
+This environment (Python 3.8) does not have TPU-lowered implementations of [some functions](https://github.com/pytorch/xla/issues/6017).

-Use the script below to generate a newer environment (with nightly torch, torchvision, and torch_xla) that does not have lowering issues.
+Use the script below to generate a newer environment (with Python 3.10, nightly torch, torchvision, and torch_xla) that does not have lowering issues.

 ```
 bash ~/one-to-one-framework-frcpe/tpu_related/initializer_tpu_vm/init_tpu_vm_nightly_latest.sh